 In 2008, LEAD Nepal with support from Nepal Eco-tech Pvt.
 Ltd. did a research and report on Earthquake Hazard Management.
 Soon after the 25 April 2015 earthquake, MoFALD and LEAD Nepal with the technical and financial support from UNEP jointly prepared disaster waste management policy, strategy action plan for Nepal.
 There were several meetings and consultations organized during the preparation process.
-These includes: (i) round table discussion on "Disaster Waste Management in Nepal"; (ii) workshop on "Disaster Waste Management in Nepal with International Development Partners and Funding Agencies"; (iii) Sharing mission findings on "Field Observation and Findings on Disaster Waste Management; (iv) consultation with international experts at UNEP IETC,; (v) roundtable consultation on the draft Disaster Waste Management policy, strategy and action plan.
+These includes: (i) round table discussion on "Disaster Waste Management in Nepal"; (ii) workshop on "Disaster Waste Management in Nepal"; (ii) workshop on "Disaster Waste Management in Nepal"; (ii) workshop on "Disaster Waste Management in Nepal with International Development Partners and Funding Agencies"; (iii) Sharing mission findings on "Field Observation and Findings on Disaster Waste Management; (iv) consultation with international experts at UNEP IETC,; (v) roundtable consultation on the draft Disaster Waste Management policy, strategy and action plan.
 Currently the team is finalizing the draft for its implementation.